 While the Greenlight Max monthly fee is two times more than the basic plan, it boasts a lot of great features and is still very affordable.

 Greenlight Review: Pros and Cons

-- Easy to use.
-It’s really simple to set up an account and you can have up to 5 children per account.
+- Easy-To-Use – It’s really simple to set up an account and you can have up to five kids per account.
 The spending, savings, and earning pockets are easy to set up.

 Is Greenlight Right for Me and My Child?

-Greenlight has fairly negative reviews from customers.
-They have a B rating on their BBB page and a low 1.9 out of 5 rating on Trustpilot.
+They have a B rating on their BBB page and a 4.3 out of 5 rating on Trustpilot.